SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/firmware-update.md

 Once the firmware update has been triggered, the LwM2M agent creates and queues up a PENDING firmware update operation for execution.

-> **Info:** This document is not supposed to cover every details of firmware update process because they are already specified in the LwM2M specification.
-This instead summaries the process; highlights the key points and possible customizations of firmware update process in Cumulocity IoT LwM2M.
+> **Info:** This document is not supposed to cover every detail of firmware update process because they are already specified in the LwM2M specification.
+This instead summaries the process, highlights the key points and possible customizations of the firmware update process in Cumulocity IoT LwM2M.

 ### Firmware update state machine